cran/gginference/README.md

-Visualise the Results of Inferential Statistics using 'ggplot2'.
+Visualise the results of F test to compare two variances, Student’s t-test, test of equal or given proportions, Pearson’s chi-squared test for count data and test for association/correlation between paired samples.